jelmd/snmp-export/generator/README.md

 ## walk: _list_
 List of OIDs and SNMP object names to walk via SNMP.
 NOTE that object names might be not unique within a MIB and therefore the generated config might not query the intended objects.
 If unsure, use OIDs instead.
 Basically if you do a something like `snmpbulkwalk -v 2c -c public -Pu -Pw -OX $targetIP $OID_or_Name` the object name shown after the double colon (`::`) becomes the name of the metric.
 If the related "table entry" (if any) has an `INDEX` definition all these indexes become the labels of the metric with the obtained index value set.

+The generator deduces from the MIB, whether it needs to issue a `snmpget` (scalar object) or a `snmpbulkwalk` (tables and sub-trees).
+However, if the MIB definition is buggy (like HP's futuresmart3 MIB), the decision migth be wrong, because the scalar is not really a scalar, but has undeclared children (see `lookup` description for a detailed example).
+In this case one may prefix the OID or object name with a circumflex symbol (`^`).
+This instructs the generator to put the object into the bulkwalk section of the generated exporter config file.

 ## version: _version_
 SNMP version to use.
 1 will use GETNEXT, 2 (stands for 2c) and 3 use GETBULK.
 For 2 you may need to change/set the community name to use, for 3 all the other authentication/encryption related paramaters.